FAQs

 Can I apply for a library card online?

-A patron wishing to borrow library materials, use a library computer workstation, or have remote access to the library’s electronic resources must have a valid library card.
-A patron with a valid library card and in good standing with the library may check out library material in accordance with material type restrictions, and use computer workstations and electronic resources following the Lafayette Public Library’s Electronic Resources Policy.
+A patron wishing to borrow library materials, use a library computer workstation, or have online access to the library’s electronic resources must have a valid library card.
+A patron with a valid library card and in good standing with the library may check out library materials in accordance with material type restrictions and use computer workstations and electronic resources following LPL’s Computer Use Policy.

 Can the same library card be used at all of the branch libraries?